Why DBT Helps You Understand Your Emotions

 Check the Facts

 Not all emotions match reality.
 Sometimes we assume the worst, misread situations, or react based on past experiences rather than the present.
-DBT teaches you to:
+DBT teaches you how to identify the observable facts (not just assumptions), consider alternative explanations, and ask whether your emotions fit the facts, or stem from past experiences.

 -